KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a null reference (Nothing in Visual Basic) is passed to a method that does not accept it as a valid argument.

-    throw [System.ArgumentNullException]::New("a null reference (Nothing in Visual Basic) is passed to a method that does not accept it as a valid argument. ")
+    throw [System.ArgumentNullException]::New("a null reference (Nothing in Visual Basic) is passed to a method that does not accept it as a valid argument.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ArgumentNullException.aspx)